 How Can I Use PayPal in an Online Casino?

 While paying online may still be novel for some folk, using an even newer service like PayPal at a casino can leave people fretting, and there’s absolutely no reason for this.
 If you’re used to whipping out your bank card and typing in your digits to pay, then you will be delighted about how much easier it is to use PayPal, and it poses no extra risks to your bank accounts.
 In fact it’s actually more secure.
-Here’s how it works – when you’re on an online casino and you’re ready to hit the payment page, you simply select ‘PayPal’ as a payment option.
+Here’s how it works – when you’re on an online casino and you’re ready to hit the payment page after playing your no deposit free spins, you simply select ‘PayPal’ as a payment option.
 This will open a window asking you for the email address and password for your account, rather than asking for the details off your bank card.

 Once your password is entered you’re good to go.
 Just follow the instructions and make sure the right amount of cash is entered for a transfer.
 And should you be so lucky as to win some cash from your little flutter?
 The online casino will make funds available on their withdrawal page, as per usual.
 When you choose to withdraw, you select PayPal as your withdrawal method, once again entering your email address and password, and the funds will be deposited into your PayPal account.
 It’s exactly the same as when you would have previously entered your details to withdraw funds, except you’re sharing a lot less personal information.
 Couldn’t be safer or simpler.